History & Impact

 With just over 2,000 members today, and roughly 500 who attend weekly, Fountain has distinguished itself as a modest church with mega impact:

-• Fountain holds the distinction of being the longest and highest giving church or faith institution to the United Negro College Fund (UNCF).
+• Fountain holds the distinction of being the longest and highest giving church or faith institution to the United Negro College Fund (UNCF), contributing nearly $800K total.

 • In 2006, we raised a record $1 million within a year, to give to the Lott Carey Global Missional Christian Community for Hurricane Katrina relief efforts.
 And we continue to maintain our status among the Top 3 giving churches to Lott Carey today.

-• We made a historic $300K donation to New Brunswick Seminary, the largest ever from a Black church, underlining our commitment to theological education.
+• In 2010, we made a historic $300K donation to New Brunswick Seminary, the largest ever from a Black church, underlining our commitment to theological education.

-• Fountain also staffs a local food pantry that serves over 100 families each month
+• Fountain also staffs the Manna from Heaven local food pantry that serves over 300 families each month

 wpChatIcon